gywerd/cs2cpp/README.md

 	- Part 8
 	- Part 9
 - Litterature
-- Curriculum
+- Study Plan

 ## Introduction

 This repo is intended as an aid for experienced C# programmers transitioning to C++.
 It is comprehensive, but not conclusive for everyone, as it follows my learning path and the curriculum I've developed for myself.
-There might be overlap between content of books resulting in minor adjustments of the curriculum, while I learn.
+There might be overlap between content of books resulting in minor adjustments of the curriculum over the course of time.

+### How can you contribute
+Suggestions can be reported as issues e.g.
+- other or better litterature
+- crificiation to notes

 ### Major issues
 1. The transition from C# to C++ involves understanding the differences and similarities between the two languages, as well as adapting to C++'s manual memory management and more flexible nature.